Keeping your data secure and monitoring your credit is important to protecting your information from fraud

 - The ability to freeze your debit card via card controls in Online and Mobile Banking

-- Purchase alerts for your Visa Debit Card
+- Purchase alerts for your Debit Master Card

 - Touch ID and security questions for Online and Mobile Banking